 The Epicenter from NENtv on Vimeo.

 ESIP Task A.1.a

 Intern groups are assembled seasonally (fall, summer, and winter-spring programs) to help advance the goals of the Earthquake Safety Implementation Program (ESIP) and to encourage students in their study of earthquake hazard mitigation.
-Internships with San Francisco's CAPSS/Earthquake Safety Implementation Program are currently available beginning in Fall 2013 and continuing through Winter 2014.
+Internships with San Francisco's CAPSS/Earthquake Safety Implementation Program are currently available beginning in Fall 2013 and continuing through Summer 2015.